Austin Hooper: 2017 season

 Hooper entered training camp slated as the starting tight end after the retirement of Jacob Tamme.
 He was named the starting tight end to begin the regular season under new offensive coordinator Steve Sarkisian.

-Hooper started the Falcons' season-opener at the Chicago Bears and made two receptions for a career-high 128 receiving yards and caught a career-long 88-yard touchdown reception thrown by quarterback Matt Ryan in a 23–17 victory.
-During a Week 4 contest against the Buffalo Bills, Hooper tied his then career-high with five receptions for 50 receiving yards during a 23–17 loss.
+Hooper started in the season-opener at the Chicago Bears and made two receptions for a career-high 128 yards and a career-long 88-yard touchdown during the 23–17 victory.
+During Week 4 against the Buffalo Bills, Hooper tied his then career-high with five receptions for 50 yards in the 23–17 loss.
 On October 15, 2017, he caught a career-high seven passes for 48 yards in the Falcons' 20–17 loss to the Dolphins.
 At the midpoint of the 16-game season, Hooper was second on the team in receiving yards only to All-Pro wide receiver Julio Jones.
 Overall, Hooper finished the 2017 season with 49 receptions for 526 receiving yards and three receiving touchdowns.